hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 - Not a checklist
 - Different Developers have different experiences and levels

-- Code Reviews should happen on a regular cadence independent from feature delivery
-- They can also happen during feature delivery, for example in Pull Requests
 - The Code Review Guide is intended to bring transparency and consistency to how code in a project is reviewed.
 - The Code Review Guide is a living document and is intended to be updated by the development team overtime to optimise their workflow
 - It is also a good place to share knowledge and possible solutions